gregnz/stocks/NVDA.md

 The major point is that currently GPUs are the 'solution-du-jour' for ubiquitous parallel processing.
 There are other technologies that are better for some situations, but in general, GPUs are the best at solving the general problem.

-### Stock advisor
-Their latest recommendation (Jan 2017) was at a stock price of $101.
-A large part of the premise was the growth of automated vehicle revenue.
-[Latest recommmedation](https://www.fool.com/premium/stock-advisor/coverage/18/coverage/updates/2017/01/20/davids-pick-nvidia.aspx)

-They mention "In fact, analysts are predicting 5.5 million semi- and fully autonomous cars shipped in 2020" which seems... optimistic to me?

 ### Nvidia products
 - DGX-2 - AI System ("worlds most powerful").
 Computer + AI frameworks
 - Drive - System on a chip for Autonomous vehicles